CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 #### Moving

-To move an object arounf the screen, simply select it and drag
+To move an object around the screen, simply select it and drag

 Image